Hellgate: London: Comic

 A comic book adaptation of Hellgate: London was written by Ian Edginton, illustrated by Steve Pugh, and published by Dark Horse Comics.
 All four issues were collected into a trade paperback published in June 2007 (ISBN 1-59307-681-9).
 The collected comic was also included in the Collector's Edition of the game.
 The plot focuses on a Templar, Cabalist and Hunter teaming together to rescue a book they believe will give them an advantage over the demons.

 Novels

 There is also a trilogy of novels based on Hellgate: London written by Mel Odom.
 The first novel, titled Exodus was released on June 26, 2007; the second novel, Goetia, was released on February 26, 2008; the third novel, Covenant was released on August 26, 2008.
 Exodus is set 18 years before events of the game, Goetia takes place 14 years before the events of the game, and Covenant takes place 13 years before the events of the game.
 The novels primarily follow the stories of three characters and their interactions with each other, as well as their individual struggles against the demons.
 Each character is from a different class from the game.
 The novels also feature references to and cameos by various characters from the game.

 Hellgate VR

 Hellgate VR is being developed by Skonec Entertainment.

+Hellgate: Redemption

+A new game set in the Hellgate: London universe, codenamed Hellgate: Redemption, is being developed by Lunacy Games.